jac459/metadriver/TUTORIALS.md

 ### Tutorial Step 6 - Listeners.

-Ok, in this tutorial we continue to push the complexity (and the fun) to see the nice behavior you can see on the volumio driver when the remote actually reacts to the control we are doing to the volumio and not to the remote itself.
+Ok, in this tutorial we continue to push the complexity (and the fun) .
+We'll watch the nice behavior you can see on the Volumio driver when the remote actually reacts to the control we are making to the Volumio and not to the remote itself.

 ##### A little bit of theory...

 ###### Observation patterns:
-Ok, here I need to explain a bit the way it is working.
-When you are monitoring something (in life like in computer science), you have basically 2 choices.
+OK, here I need to explain a bit the way it is working.
+When you are monitoring something (in life like in computer science), you basically have 2 choices: Event based or polling.
-Event based or polling.
-Event base is what as a parent we would like to do with our kids when they go out: ('you tell me if you got a problem').
-Polling is what we do as parents if the trust is limited (calling every 5 minutes: "Do you have a problem?").
+Event based is what a parent likes to do with his kids when they go out: 'You tell me if you got a problem'.
+Polling is what as parent does if the trust is limited; calling every 5 minutes: "Do you have a problem?".
 In IT like in real life, we need to use absolutely as much as possible Event based.
 Polling is a fallback method.

 ###### Implementation in meta and neeo:
-A part from trying to use events as much as possible, the 2nd thing that the meta tries to do is keep the work on the "brain/computer running the driver" side.
+Apart from trying to use events as much as possible, the 2nd thing that the metadriver tries to do is keep the work on the "brain/computer running the driver" side.
 We don't care if the brain works a little bit, even a few request per second is very little load for such a device.
-On the other hand, on the remote part, we don't want to use battery so we want to keep it to work too much.
-For this reason, the remote is called only if a value as effectively changed and it is only called through the neeo optimized API (wich is very slow).
-That's why if you use your phone app with the volumio driver, the app will react instantly but the remote will take a few seconds.
-It is not a problem, remember that it is a remote, not a phone and it needs to spare battery.
+On the other hand, on the remote part, we don't want to use battery so we don't want to keep it to work too much.
+For this reason, the remote is called only if a value is actually changed and it is only called through the Neeo optimized API (which is very slow).
+That's why if you use your phone app with the Volumio driver, the app will react instantly but the remote will take a few seconds.
+It is not a problem, remember that it is a remote, not a phone and it needs to save battery.

-So with that it mind, let's go to the volumio implementation:
+So with that it mind, let's go to the Volumio implementation:

 ```
     "webSocket":"http://volumio.local",